What is word error rate (WER)? The metric that measures transcription accuracy

 What is considered a good word error rate?

-A WER below 5% is considered excellent and is comparable to professional human transcription quality.
+A WER below 5% on clean audio is considered excellent and is comparable to professional human transcription quality.
 For most business applications -- meeting notes, interview transcripts, content creation -- a WER between 5% and 10% is considered good and produces usable transcripts with minimal editing required.

 Can WER be greater than 100%?